veggieboy/MergeSort/README.md

 - Merge the the two lists and return the result.

 ## merge()
-This method will return a merged version of the two lists that are passed in, by removing elements from those lists to build up a sorted, single merged list.
+This method will return a merged and sorted version of the two lists that are passed in, by removing elements from those lists to build up a sorted, single merged list.
 - Create an ArrayList to hold the return value.
-- Loop as long both the first list and second list have elements in them (Which loop would be best for this?)
+- Loop as long as both the first list and second list have elements in them (Which loop would be best for this?)
   - If the first element in the first list is smaller than the first element in the second list, remove the first element from the first list and add it to the results list (Remember how we compare Strings!
 We can't use <=)
   - Otherwise, remove the first element from the second list and add it to the results list.
 - At this point, there might be a few elements in one of the lists (since one will probably empty out before the other).
 So, we need to make sure we add all the remaining elements from each list to the results.